kah334/3DSedimentAccumulation/README.md

 # 3DSedimentAccumulation
 3-D printing files for sediment accumulation device designed in collaboration with EP Oceanographic, LLC.

-More information on this design can be found in the following paper: /<CITATION/>
+More information on this design can be found in the following paper: CITATION

 Design created using Solidworks